MasTripunk/MiniProject/README.md

 * Using technology reactjs (nodejs)

 ### Step by Step
-1. Clone this repository (using ssh / https), example (ssh, only if your public key already granted by me) : **git clone git@github.com:MasTripunk/MiniProject.git**
+1. Clone this repository (using ssh / https), example (ssh, only if your public key already granted by me) : **"git clone git@github.com:MasTripunk/MiniProject.git"**
 2. Change dir to **"MiniProject/mini-project-pokemon"**
 3. Install all dependencies with syntax **"npm install"**
 4. Start node project with syntax **"npm start"**